meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Asset registries can in principle freely choose which of the five APIs concerning them they want to implement.
 However, they should implement all five of them to maximize the utility of their tokens.
-The exception are asset registries whose authoritative holdings records are not maintained on Canton.
+The exception are asset registries whose authoritative holding records are not maintained on Canton.
 They may decide to not implement the "holdings API" to avoid stale holding records on Canton.